 Spread: 35 feet

 Hardiness Zone: 4a

 A sturdy accent tree, featuring brilliant light green foliage as it emerges in spring, fading to a soft green, holds its bright color well throughout the season, excellent fall color; makes a real statement in the landscape

-Perfection Honeylocust has attractive green foliage which emerges light green in spring.
+Perfection Honeylocust has attractive green deciduous foliage which emerges light green in spring on a tree with an upright spreading habit of growth.
 The pinnately compound leaves are highly ornamental and turn an outstanding yellow in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Perfection Honeylocust is an open deciduous tree with an upright spreading habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.